 In this guide, discover the main parts of a motorcycle and when you should replace them.
 Read on to learn more about the importance of your bike’s maintenance!

-You rely on your tires for safety, so don’t cut corners when it comes to checking them each time you ride.
-Always check the air pressure in your tires.
+You rely on your tyres for safety, so don’t cut corners when it comes to checking them each time you ride.
+Always check the air pressure in your tyres.
 You don’t want them to be over- or under-inflated.
-This will cause the tires to wear down faster than normal.
+This will cause the tyres to wear down faster than normal.

-If the tread depth goes below two millimetres, then it’s time for new tires.
-Other signs that you need to swap out your tires are things like cracks, breaks, and punctures.
+If the tread depth goes below two millimetres, then it’s time for new tyres.
+Other signs that you need to swap out your tyres are things like cracks, breaks, and punctures.

 While you are riding, try not to brake or corner too hard.
 This will result in uneven wear on your tires.
 Generally, the front tire on a sports bike will last you close to 6,000 kilometres.
 The rear lasts even less at close to 3,000 kilometres before having to change them.